Roger Goodell says he encourages NFL teams signing Colin Kaepernick, 'I welcome that'

 Goodell released a video earlier this month apologizing on behalf of the NFL for not doing a better job of listening to players' concerns on racial inequality.
 He received criticism for not mentioning Kaepernick by name in his video, according to ESPN.

 "We, the National Football League, condemn racism and the systematic oppression of black people.
 We, the National Football League, admit we were wrong for not listening to NFL players earlier, and encourage all to speak out and peacefully protest," he said.
 “We, at the National Football League, believe Black Lives Matter.
-I personally protest with you and want to be part of the much-needed change in this country.
+I personally protest with you and want to be part of the much-needed change in this country."

 On Monday, he spoke of why the NFL decided to speak up in regards to those issues.